Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Modelling Framework

 These inequalities fix P or Q components of the aggregated flexibility (with a negligibly small margin $\epsilon$) to specific values of interval $k$, $p_{i,\phi}^k$ or $q_{i,\phi}^k$.
 Then, model \eqref{Model: objective}-\eqref{Model: phase_coordination} can be solved twice to find the maximum and minimum of the non-fixed flexibility component for this interval.
 By iteratively imposing the $\epsilon$ constraints and solving model \eqref{Model: objective}-\eqref{Model: phase_coordination}, the boundary of the P-Q flexibility area can be calculated as a piece-wise linear approximation with $2k$ operating points.
-This method gives an easy control over the accuracy (granularity) of the aggregated flexibility estimation.
-With larger $k$, the accuracy of P-Q flexibility area estimation increases, but the computational cost also grows as the higher numbers of AC OPF problems have to be solved.
+Fig.~\ref{Fig: iterative PQ algorithm} provides a visual overview of the interval-based iterative OPF algorithm for constructing the boundary of P-Q flexibility area. { In contrast to Minkowski addition, this method incorporates network constraints and offers direct control over the accuracy (granularity) of the aggregated flexibility estimation.} With larger $k$, the accuracy of P-Q flexibility area estimation increases, but the computational cost also grows as higher numbers of AC OPF problems have to be solved. {The computational complexity and scalability of this method are further discussed in Section~\ref{Section: discussion}.}

-Note that existing studies on TSO-DSO flexibility markets estimate the P-Q flexibility areas under the assumption of balanced power flow.
 In this work, the concept of flexibility areas is extended to a multi-phase context: flexibility service limits are estimated in the P-Q space individually for each phase.
 This requires selecting a reference phase $\phi^{\text{ref}}$ for which the limits of P-Q flexibility will be calculated.
 The multi-phase formulation enables quantifying the impacts of voltage unbalance and phase coordination constraints.
-A high-level overview of the proposed framework is presented in Fig.~\ref{Fig: new flow chart 2}.
+A high-level overview of the proposed framework is presented in Fig.~\ref{Fig: new vertical flowchart}.
 The inputs include network data, available flexible resources, load and flexibility unbalances, VUF limit, and phase coordination assumptions.
 Then, the limits of flexibility services from DER are estimated using the concept of P-Q flexibility areas.
 Next, voltage unbalance and phase coordination constraints are imposed and the P-Q flexibility areas are estimated again.
 Finally, the aggregated flexibility is compared for cases with and without these constraints and the impacts of phase unbalance and DER coordination are quantified (as reductions in the aggregated P-Q flexibility areas, e.g., in kVAr\textsuperscript{2}).